ReviewMyContract.aiReview My Contract

 Payment Treatment During SuspensionRecommendedWhat happens to payment obligations during a force majeure suspension?
 Are fees suspended, deferred, or still owed for fixed commitments?

 Governing State Anti-Impracticability RulesRecommendedDoes the governing state's law supplement or limit the contractual force majeure provision?
-Check for state-specific common law limitations.
+Check for state-specific common law limitations — especially New York (Kel Kim) and Delaware.

 Industry-Specific CoverageRecommendedDoes the clause address the industry-specific risks most relevant to your contract type — weather for construction, government orders for events, upstream supplier failures for supply chains?